schorschii/QuickSync4Linux/README.md

 ./quicksync.py getcontacts

 # create new contacts on device from vcf file
-./quicksync.py createcontacts --file mycontact.vcf
+./quicksync.py createcontacts --file mycontacts.vcf

-# overwrite a contact with given luid 517 (can be found in getcontacts vcf output)
+# overwrite a contact with given luid 517 (the luid can be found in `getcontacts` vcf output)
 ./quicksync.py editcontact 517 --file mycontact.vcf

 # delete contact with luid 517 from device